How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 Personal Use

-• Portfolio or blog link QR
+• Share your portfolio or blog with a QR code.

 Conclusion